Saving vs. Investing Money

 Finding the Right Balance Between Saving and Investing

 Many new investors don't understand that saving money and investing money are entirely different things.
 They have different purposes and play different roles in your financial strategy and your balance sheet.
 Making sure you are clear on this fundamental concept before you begin your journey to building wealth and finding financial independence is vital because it can save you from a lot of heartache and stress.
-I've witnessed firsthand and spoken with many individuals, who lost everything despite having wonderful portfolios because they didn't appreciate the role of cash in their portfolio.
+You can still lose everything despite having a wonderful portfolios because you don't appreciate the role of cash in your portfolio.
 Cash deserves respect.
 The goal of cash is not always to generate a return for you.

 What Is the Definition of Saving Money?

 What Is the Definition of Investing Money?

 Investing money is the process of using your money, or capital, to buy an asset that you think has a good probability of generating a safe and acceptable rate of return over time, making you wealthier even if it means suffering volatility, perhaps even for years.
 True investments are backed by some sort of margin of safety, often in the form of assets or owner earnings.
 As you know, the best investments tend to be so-called productive assets such as stocks, bonds, and real estate.

 How Much Should I Save vs. Invest?